scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 as a parameter to `OptionT`,
 the transformer for the inner monad.

-We can create instances with `pure` as usual:
+We can create instances of `ListOption` using the `OptionT` constructor, or more conveniently using `pure`:

 ```tut:book:silent
 import cats.Monad